jclry1/An-Gairdin---MS1/README.md

 #### Responsinator
 [Responsinator](https://www.responsinator.com/) is used to check the appearance of the published site on different devices.

-## Testing
+## Testing - Process, Issues, Resolutions
 The site and the source code have both undergone testing.
 Issues found and the actions taken to resolve the issues are described below.

-### Testing issues - resolutions
-#### CSS
+### CSS
 https://jigsaw.w3.org/css-validator/
 CSS tested at several points during development.
 Issues such as a ':' in place of a ';' or a missing '}' were found.
-These have been fixed and the CSS run through auto-prefixer - no issues found.
+These have been fixed and the CSS run through [auto-prefixer](https://autoprefixer.github.io/) - no issues found.
 As of 18/11/2020 - no CSS errors.

-#### HTML
+### HTML
-HTML was checked using
+HTML was checked using the [W3C Markup Validation Service](https://validator.w3.org/) In initial tests, the following issues were found and resolved:

 ##### aria-controls
 The W3C HTML checker shows an error that the aria-controls attribute is not pointing to an element in the same document.
-This is the recommended checker for ARIA: https://w3c.github.io/using-aria/#validation Issue was reolved by removing the hash '#' before the ID, in contrast to the data-target attribute (which has the # for ID).
+Verfified that the check I'm using is [appplicable for ARIA - yes](https://w3c.github.io/using-aria/#validation) Issue was reolved by removing the hash '#' before the ID, in contrast to the data-target attribute (which has the # for ID).

 ##### type attribute for <textarea>